Competition of the connectivity with the local and the global order in polymer melts and crystals: Results and discussion

-Further information on the local structure is gained by the distribution of the angle between adjacent chemical bonds in a chain, $P(\cos \theta)$.
+Let us consider the distribution $P(\cos \theta)$ of the angle between adjacent bonds in a chain, i.e. the RBs of a certain tagged monomer (see Fig. \ref{fig0}).
 In Fig. \ref{figBond} the distribution $P^{IS}(\cos \theta)$ for trimers and decamers is shown together with $P(\cos \theta)$.
 Again, IS configurations yield better resolution with respect to the instantaneous ones (Fig.\ref{figBond}, inset).
 The distribution vanishes above $\cos\theta \approx0.5$ due to monomer-monomer repulsion.
-It is easily seen that the peaks of $P^{IS}(\cos \theta)$ at $\theta_1\approx 70^\circ$, $\theta_2 \approx 122^\circ$ and $\theta_3\approx 180^\circ$ originate from the a), b) and c) conformations, respectively, evidenced by the intrachain part of the radial distribution function (Fig.\ref{figConfoBond}) \cite{noteBasch}.
-The temperature effects are minor and more visible in the narrower peak corresponding to $\theta_1\approx 70^\circ$.
+The peaks of $P^{IS}(\cos \theta)$ at $\theta_1\approx 70^\circ$, $\theta_2 \approx 122^\circ$ and $\theta_3\approx 180^\circ$ originate from the a), b) and c) conformations, respectively, evidenced by the intrachain part of the radial distribution function (Fig.\ref{figConfoBond}) \cite{noteBasch}.

+It must be stressed that the chains under study are {\it fully-flexible}, i.e. there is no torsional potential depending on the $\theta$ angle.
+Then, the peaks of $P^{IS}(\cos \theta)$ have to be ascribed to local packing effects in FCSR.

+Fig. \ref{figBond} shows that the temperature effects on the distribution are minor and more visible in the narrower peak corresponding to $\theta_1\approx 70^\circ$.
 The widths of the three peaks increase a little with the chain length reflecting competition between the efficient local packing and the constraints due to the connectivity.
 The increase of the breadth of the peaks of $P^{IS}(\cos \theta)$ at $\theta_2 \approx 122^\circ$ and $\theta_3\approx 180^\circ$ with the molecular weight contributes to the analogous increase of the breadth of the peaks at $r_2$ and $r_3$ of the intrachain inherent radial distribution function $g_{ic}^{IS}(r)$ (see Fig.\ref{fig1}).
 Differently, the peak of $g_{ic}^{IS}(r)$ at $r_1$ is dominated by other effects discussed in Sec. \ref{radial}.